 The Board closely monitors the premium or discount at which the Company's ordinary shares trade in relation to the Company's underlying Net Asset Value and acts accordingly.
-During the year under review the Company's ordinary shares traded at a discount to its underlying Net Asset Value.

 The Board is of the view that an increase of the Company's ordinary shares in issue may provide benefits to shareholders, including a reduction in the Company's administrative expenses on a per share basis and increased liquidity in the Company's shares.
-At the Company's AGM in 2020, the Board was authorised to allot 7,449,984 ordinary shares, such authority lasting until the conclusion of the 2021 Annual General Meeting ("AGM") of the Company (or, if earlier, until close of business on 31 August 2021).
-Of this, up to 7,449,984 ordinary shares could be allotted on a non-pre-emptive basis, provided that the issue price is no lower than the latest published NAV per ordinary share.
+At the Company's AGM in 2021, the Board was authorised to allot 7,051,948 ordinary shares, such authority lasting until the conclusion of the 2022 Annual General Meeting ("AGM") of the Company (or, if earlier, until close of business on 31 August 2022).
+Of this, up to 7,051,948 ordinary shares could be allotted on a non-pre-emptive basis, provided that the issue price is no lower than the latest published NAV per ordinary share.
 No shares were issued by the Company pursuant to these authorities.